rajaneeshk90/protocol-specifications-rk/docs/BECKN-007-The-XInput-Schema.md

     	throw an exception based on the data inside the error object
 ```

-#### Post-Form Submission
+### Post-Form Submission
-After successful submission of the form, the BAP must ideally, send the submission_id received in the previous submission and send it in the corresponding item’s xinput.form.submission_id field, in the confirm API.
+After successful submission of the form, the BAP must ideally, send the submission_id received in the previous submission and send it in the corresponding item's xinput.form.submission_id field, in the confirm API.

-### Recommendations for Network Facilitators
+## Recommendations for Network Facilitators
 - Network Faciliators should publish a list of supported fields with their datatypes that can be used to create forms.
 This is to reduce form misuse through over-collection of data, and privacy protection.
 - These fields can be the same as supported `Tags` list published by networks
 - The IDs of the inputs are the codes

-## Examples
+# Examples

 The following examples show how XInput can be used by BPPs to collect additional information from the user before confirming the order.

-### Example 1 : A logistics provider wants additional information on the nature of the package just before placing the order
+## Example 1 : A logistics provider wants additional information on the nature of the package just before placing the order

 In this example, the Logistics BPP can create a XInput object containing a link the the following form